andydunstall/piko/docs/configure.md

     token_issuer: ""

 server:
-    # Maximum number of seconds after a shutdown signal is received (SIGTERM or
+    # Maximum duration after a shutdown signal is received (SIGTERM or
     # SIGINT) to gracefully shutdown the server node before terminating.
     # This includes handling in-progress HTTP requests, gracefully closing
     # connections to upstream listeners, announcing to the cluster the node is
     # leaving...
-    graceful_shutdown_timeout: 60
+    graceful_shutdown_timeout: 1m

 log:
     # Minimum log level to output.